EFTEC/StateMachineOne/README.md

 ## Version

+* 2.11 22020-10-16
+  * Jobs has an extra field called idParentJob.   *Job tables must be rebuild* or added the column: idparentjob int.
 * 2.10.1 2020-10-15
   * A small bug in saveDbJob where the $backup field is null and we are updating.
 * 2.10 2020-10-15
    * Logs now are separated by ,, instead of |.
 It is because some message could uses "|"
    * Log state, we added the number of transaction.
 * saveDbJob(): Update in the database: The library doesn't update fields that aren't changed.
 For this,  it creates a backup variable every time a job is loaded and it compares the backup with the job to save.

 * 2.9.2 2020-09-29 saveDbJob() updated the primary key field.
 Now, it skips to update it.
 * 2.9.1 2020-09-22 cacheMachine() now works correctly.
 * 2.9 2020-09-20 The flags are visualized differently.
 Also the serialization of text_job now use serialize instead